AlexandruBurlacu/cern-tmva-v-tensorflow-benchmark/README.md

 ### Building the optimized TensorFlow

-To build tensorflow, you will need to git clone it and to have bazel installed (use `apt-get` on Ubuntu to install it).
+To build TensorFlow, you will need to git clone it and to have bazel installed (use `apt-get` on Ubuntu to install it).

 ```bash
 bazel build --config=opt --config=mkl \